WirelessThings/WirelessThings-LaunchPad/MessageBridge/Readme.md

     $ ./MessageBridge.py

-The Message Bridge can be started from the Wireless Things LaunchPad Select **01.
+The Message Bridge can be started from the WirelessThings LaunchPad Select **01.
 Message Bridge** from the List of app's and click the Start button

 Double click, your OS may have a run action associated with python script files and double clicking will launch the Message Bridge.
 Some systems will just open the script in a text editor, if so use one of the methods above.